litmuschaos/litmus-docs/website/docs/user-guides/deactivate-user.md

 ### 2. Confirm the user is deactivated

-Once deactivated, the indicator next to the users username in the usermanagement table will turn gray.
+Once deactivated, the indicator next to the user's username in the usermanagement table will turn gray.

 <img src={require('../assets/user-guides/user-management/deactivate-user/step-2.png').default} width="1000" height="500" />